 It may have been a catastrophic mistake.

 Autonomous weapon systems are killer robots.
 Throughout this post you will always hear me call them this: killer robots.
 Because this is what I am.
 Systems with weapons that can function alone.
 Systems made for war, to kill people.
-World governments they are investing heavily in this trend.
+World governments are investing heavily in this trend.

 On the other hand, of course, humanitarian organizations (one of them, Stop The Killer Robots, you find here) are spent asking for rules and prohibitions on the development of these weapons.
 And they do well.
 If we do not limit the use of autonomous weapons, it will end very badly.
 Disruptive technologies in this field can destabilize all military strategies, increasing the risk of preemptive attacks.
 Including chemical, biological, nuclear ones.